 #8 Do you have to watch your diet and avoid alcohol?

 A healthy diet is better for you, but you can eat a less than perfect diet and still make great breast milk.
 Breastfeeding mothers can eat pretty much whatever they like although including a balance of healthy fats is recommended because the fats in breast milk are the one component most affected by diet 5.
 And a vegan mother will need to ensure she is getting enough vitamin B12 otherwise her baby might fail to thrive or have developmental problems.
-See What Can I Eat and Drink While Breastfeeding? for more information.
+See Best Breastfeeding Diet and foods to Avoid for more information.
 There are rare occasions when a baby is particularly sensitive to something in a mother’s diet and a chief culprit is often dairy produce.
 It can be a disadvantage to have to exclude reactive foods like cows’ milk products from your diet for the time your baby is breastfeeding, however some mothers find excluding the food that upsets their baby can benefit their own health.
 Bear in mind the heavily processed formula alternatives may not suit your baby either—after all they are made directly from cows’ milk.

 # 9 Is it difficult stop breastfeeding?